Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport: INTRODUCTION

 \textbf{Contributions.} Our goal in this work is to translate the idea that the OT map between sufficiently well-behaved distributions should be regular into an estimation procedure.
-More specifically, \begin{enumerate}[leftmargin=15pt,itemsep=0pt] \item Given two probability measures $\mu,\nu\in\mathcal{P}(\R^d)$, a $L$-smoooth and $\scvx$-strongly convex function $f$ such that $\nabla f_\sharp\mu =\nu$ may not always exist.
+Our contributions are: \begin{enumerate}[leftmargin=15pt,itemsep=0pt] \item Given two probability measures $\mu,\nu\in\PdRd$, a $L$-smoooth and $\scvx$-strongly convex function $f$ such that $\nabla f_\sharp\mu =\nu$ may not always exist.
 We relax this equality and look instead for a smooth strongly convex function $f$ that minimizes the Wasserstein distance between $\nabla f_{\sharp}\mu$ and $\nu$.
-We call such potential nearest-Brenier because they provide the ``nearest'' way to transport $\mu$ to a measure like $\nu$ using a smooth and strongly convex potential.
-We show that nearest-Brenier potentials can be recovered as the solution of a bilevel QCQP/Wasserstein optimization problem. \item In the univariate case, we show that computing the nearest-Brenier potential is equivalent to solving a variant of the isotonic regression problem in which the map (the derivative of a convex function) must be strongly increasing and Lipschitz.
-A projected gradient descent approach can be used to solve this problem efficiently. \item In the multivariate case, we show that the QCQP problem can be relaxed as a SDP, using recent advances in mathematical programming to quantify the worst-case performance of first order methods when used on smooth strongly convex functions~\cite{taylor2017smooth,drori2014performance}. \item We exploit the solutions to both these optimization problems to extend the Brenier potential and Monge map at any point.
-We show this can be achieved by solving a QP for each new point. \item We implement and test these algorithms on various tasks, in which smooth strongly convex potentials add statistical stability, and illustrate them on a color transfer task. \end{enumerate}
+We call such potential nearest-Brenier because they provide the ``nearest'' way to transport $\mu$ to a measure like $\nu$ using a smooth and strongly convex potential. \item When $\mu,\nu$ are discrete probability measures, we show that nearest-Brenier potentials can be recovered as the solution of a QCQP/Wasserstein optimization problem.
+Our formulation builds upon recent advances in mathematical programming to quantify the worst-case performance of first order methods when used on smooth strongly convex functions~\citep{taylor2017smooth,drori2014performance}, yet results in simpler, convex problems. \item In the univariate case, we show that computing the nearest-Brenier potential is equivalent to solving a variant of the isotonic regression problem in which the map must be strongly increasing and Lipschitz.
+A projected gradient descent approach can be used to solve this problem efficiently. \item We exploit the solutions to both these optimization problems to extend the Brenier potential and Monge map at any point.
+We show this can be achieved by solving a QCQP for each new point. \item We implement and test these algorithms on various tasks, in which smooth strongly convex potentials improve the statistical stability of the estimation of Wasserstein distances, and illustrate them on color transfer and domain adaptation tasks. \end{enumerate}

-\section{Regularity in Optimal Transport}
+\section{REGULARITY IN OPTIMAL TRANSPORT}

 For $d \in \N$, we write $\range{d} = \{1, ..., d\}$ and $\Lebesgue{d}$ for the Lebesgue measure in $\Rd$.
 We write $\PdRd$ for the set of Borel probability measures with finite second-order moment.

 \textbf{Wasserstein distances, Kantorovich and Monge Formulations.} For two probability measures $\mu, \nu \in \PdRd$, we write $\Pi(\mu, \nu)$ for the set of couplings